RiemaLabs/modular-indexer-light/README.md

 Welcome to the setup guide for `Modular Indexer (Light)`.
 This section will guide you through the necessary steps to get your Modular Indexer (Light) up and running.

 ### System Requirements
-To run `Modular Indexer (Light)`, ensure your system meets the following requirements:
-- Golang environment, version 1.22.0 or higher
-- Basic knowledge of terminal/command line usage
-- Internet connection for downloading dependencies and interfacing with the Bitcoin blockchain

-Modular Indexer is built with Golang.
-You can run your own modular Indexer by following the procedure below. `Go` version `1.22.0` is required for running repository.
-Please visit [Golang download Page](https://go.dev/doc/install) to get latest Golang installed.
+`Modular Indexer (Light)` is crafted for ease of use and efficient interaction with the Bitcoin blockchain.
+It's tailored for systems with basic configurations, requiring only a Golang environment (version 1.22.0 or higher) and basic command line knowledge.
+An internet connection is essential for downloading dependencies and establishing connections to the blockchain.
+Significantly lighter on resources compared to its counterpart, `Modular Indexer (Committee)`, it seamlessly handles interactions with blockchain data without demanding sophisticated hardware.
+This synergy between `Modular Indexer (Light)` and `Modular Indexer (Committee)` ensures an accessible yet robust approach to working with Bitcoin's meta-protocols.

+For installation, start by ensuring your system has the latest version of Golang, available from the [Golang download page](https://go.dev/doc/install).

 ### Installation Steps
 1. **Clone the Repository**